Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Prior Modeling

 \section{Prior Modeling}

 In this section, we first formalize the signal component decomposition problem and state the basic assumptions used throughout the paper.
-We then discuss how to incorporate both model-driven and data-driven component prior information into diffusion models.
-The proposed hybrid prior modeling mechanisms play a key practical role in enabling high-quality decompositions in regimes where only limited training data are available.
+We then discuss how to incorporate model-driven and data-driven component prior information into diffusion models.
+The proposed hybrid prior modeling mechanisms play a key practical role in enabling high-quality decompositions in regimes where training data are available for only a subset of the components.